 Our offline editing suites bring together the very best equipment with bespoke furnishings to provide a creative and comfortable environment for your team to work in.

-We have a wealth of experience in setting up remote facilities for productions, from single rooms to multiple edit suites, dailies colour bays, and assistant lab areas.
+We have a wealth of experience in setting up remote edits and facilities for productions, from single rooms to multiple edit suites, dailies colour bays, and assistant lab areas.
 Every production’s requirements are different, so get in touch to discuss yours.

 Our home in Glasgow: a beautiful old Edwardian school building, just minutes away from the creative hub of Pacific Quay, offering plenty of free parking whilst also being easily accessible from Kinning Park subway station.